Dylan Fan

 Phase 2: Final NASA Presentation

 Specialists at NASA, including a RISD ID alum who also attended this class called in from Houston.
 Dr. Robert Howard (laying in our module) is the Habitability Domain Lead in the Habitability and Human Factors Branch and the Co-Lead of the Center for Design and Space Architecture at Johnson Space Center in Houston, TX.
-He generously flew in from Houston to attend our critique in-person.
+He flew in from Houston to attend our critique in-person.

 This critique lasted 1 hour and our refreshed design proved to be a major improvement over our initial design presented at our first critique.

-Our professor, Michael sitting on the module and me standing on top.
+Our professor Michael sitting on the module and me standing on top.